Demonic-Mod-Development-Team/.github/README.md

-A repo that simplycontains /profile/README.MD so that it displays on our organization page.
+A repo that simply contains /profile/README.MD so that it displays on our organization page.